CT Head/Brain - CAM 742HB

 • Subacute head trauma

-• New severe unilateral headache with radiation to or from the neck, associated with suspicion of carotid or vertebral artery dissection‡‡
+• Severe unilateral headache with radiation to or from the neck, associated with suspicion of carotid or vertebral artery dissection

-• Related to activity or event (sexual activity, exertion, Valsalva, position) and (new or progressively worsening‡‡
+• Related to activity or event (sexual activity, exertion, Valsalva, position), new or progressively worsening (1,5,6,7)

-• Persistent or worsening during a course of physician-directed treatment1,9,10‡‡
+• Persistent or progressively worsening during a course of physician-directed treatment (1)

 • Severe headache in a child with an underlying disease that predisposes to intracranial pathology (e.g., immune deficiency, sickle cell disease, neurofibromatosis, history of neoplasm, coagulopathy, hypertension, congenital heart disease)